Konloch/Jaxon/README.md

 # Jaxon
-Jaxon is a powerful SDK built on top of SJC, a beautiful compiler that compiles a tailored subset of Java directly to native code, eliminating the need for bytecode and virtual machines.
+Jaxon is a "with the batteries" SDK built on top of SJC - a compiler that compiles a tailored subset of Java directly to native code, eliminating the need for bytecode and virtual machines.

 ## Getting Started
 + [First start by downloading Jaxon]()